d2l-ai/d2l-en/chapter_introduction/intro.md

-* Novel methods for capacity control, such as Dropout :cite:`Srivastava.Hinton.Krizhevsky.ea.2014` allowed for training of relatively large networks without the danger of overfitting, i.e. without the danger of merely memorizing large parts of the training data.
+* Novel methods for capacity control, such as Dropout :cite:`Srivastava.Hinton.Krizhevsky.ea.2014` allowed for training of relatively large networks without the danger of overfitting, i.e., without the danger of merely memorizing large parts of the training data.
 This was achieved by applying noise injection :cite:`Bishop.1995` throughout the network, replacing weights by random variables for training purposes.